-- 16. Members, Clubs and Affiliated Organizations must: - a) Adhere to all Alberta Alpine's governing documents and policies, and, when required, amend their own rules to comply or align with those of Alberta Alpine. - b) Pay all required dues and fees by the prescribed deadlines. - c) Ensure that all Athletes and coaches participating in sanctioned competitions and Events of Alberta Alpine are registered and in good standing. - d) Appropriately screen prospective employees to help ensure Athletes have a healthy and safe sport environment. - e) Ensure that continued SafeSport training and education for individuals with direct athlete contact is completed at a minimum every other year. - f) Ensure that any possible or actual misconduct is investigated promptly and thoroughly. - g) Impose appropriate disciplinary or corrective measures when misconduct has been substantiated. - h) Advise Alberta Alpine immediately of any situation where a complainant has publicized a complaint in the media (including social media). - i) Provide Alberta Alpine with a copy of all decisions rendered pursuant to Alberta Alpine's policies for complaints and appeals.

-j) Implement any decisions and disciplinary sanctions imposed pursuant to Alberta Alpine, or any Member or Club's discipline process.
+- 19. Members, Clubs and Affiliated Organizations must: - a.
+Adhere to all ACA's governing documents and policies, and, when required, amend their own rules to comply or align with those of ACA. - b.
+Pay all required dues and fees by the prescribed deadlines. - c.
+Ensure that all Athletes and coaches participating in sanctioned competitions and Events of ACA are registered and in good standing. - d.
+Appropriately screen prospective employees to help ensure Athletes have a healthy and safe sport environment. - e.
+Ensure that any possible or actual misconduct is investigated promptly and thoroughly. - f.
+Impose appropriate disciplinary or corrective measures when misconduct has been substantiated. - g.
+Advise ACA immediately of any situation where a complainant has publicized a complaint in the media (including social media). - h.
+Provide ACA with a copy of all decisions rendered pursuant to ACA's policies for complaints and appeals. - i.
+Implement any decisions and disciplinary sanctions imposed pursuant to ACA, or any Member or Club's discipline process.

-Anti-Doping1
+K. Anti-Doping1

-17. Alberta Alpine and its Members adopt and adhere to the Canadian Anti-Doping Program including the Canadian Center for Ethics in sport Anti doping policies and where required National Athlete Pool testing inclusion.
-Alberta Alpine and its Members will respect any sanction imposed on an Individual as a result of a breach of the Canadian Anti-Doping Program or any other applicable Anti-Doping Rules.
+20. ACA and its Members adopt and adhere to the Canadian Anti-Doping Program.
+ACA and its Members will respect any sanction imposed on an Individual as a result of a breach of the Canadian Anti-Doping Program or any other applicable Anti-Doping Rules.

-18. All Registered Participants shall:
+21. All Registered Participants shall: